DeNepo/study-lenses/DOCS.md

 The `study` server also supports local configurations, there are two supported local Option configurations and one field per lense.

+### Lense Configurations

-- __Lense Configurations__: When a request is parsed, the server will read local configurations and search for a key matching each requested lense.
+When a request is parsed, the server will read local configurations and search for a key matching each requested lense.
 If a matching local configuration key exists, all properties will be assigned onto the the Lense's `config` object.

 There is no standard for local Lense configurations, each lense can support whatever field it chooses.

+### Option Configurations

-- __Option Configurations__: there are two supported configurations.
+there are two supported configurations:

-  - `--default` _object_: configures the default lenses by file type for the current directory and below.
+- `--defaults` _object_: configures the default lenses by file type for the current directory and below.
 This will only impact lenses that refer to global defaults.
 For example with the `hyf` lense, changing this configuration will change how files open when navigating in the browser.
 Check out [./test-content/parsons](./test-contents/parsons) to see this configuration in action
 - `--ignore` _boolean_: don't parse or evaluate any Options or Lenses.
 Converts the server to a basic static server, useful if code in a sub-directory uses it's own parameters

 <details>
 <summary>example `study.json` config file</summary>